-5.4 Additional Documentation Requirements
+5.4 Additional Documentation Requirements.

 Permittees are required to maintain the following inspection, monitoring, and certification records in accordance with Part 7.5 and make them readily available to EPD.
-Permittees may use on-line systems for maintaining their documents, but all documents must be available to any employee or inspector during working hours, be viewable on a reasonably sized screen, and be easily navigated.
+Permittees may use on-line systems for maintaining their documents, but all documents must be available to any regulatory inspector during working hours, be viewable on a reasonably sized screen, and be easily navigated.
 Along with the SWPPP, these complete and up-to-date records demonstrate full compliance with the conditions of this permit:

-A copy of the NOI submitted to EPD along with any correspondence exchanged between permittee and EPD specific to coverage under this permit;

-A copy of this permit (an electronic copy easily available to SWPPP personnel is also acceptable);
+- 5.4.1 A copy of the NOI submitted to EPD along with any correspondence exchanged between permittee and EPD specific to coverage under this permit; - 5.4.2 A copy of this permit (an electronic copy easily available to SWPPP personnel is also acceptable);